qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

+That method is useful when callback needs to share mutable data, not just for circular reference.

 ### Avoid callback.
 Defer event handling.
 Event-as-data.

 Apply the previous deferred mutation and mutation-as-data idea.
 Don't immediately call callback when event happens.
 Store events as data and put to a queue.

 The event should use ID/handle to refer to data, without indirectly borrowing the mutable data.
 The event then can be notified to the components that subscribe to specific event channels.
 Event can be handled in a top-down manner, following ownership tree.

+Incomplete code example:

 ```rust
 enum Event {